pieterjandesmedt/vite-et-reves/content/captains-log/2020-01-01-island-rush.md

 {{< image src="IMG_8866.jpg" alt="" ratio="3x2" >}}

 As we were barreling towards Rubicon Marina at 9 knots, Barbara suddenly noticed a ferry coming straight at us.
-"Quick, fire a shot across their bow!", she yelled.
+"Quick, fire a shot across their bow!", I yelled.

 For a moment I considered altering course, but nothing I could do would make the situation any safer.
 I settled on following COLREG rule 18 --- the best rule in my opinion --- _"A power-driven vessel must give way to a sailing vessel"_.
 After a few tense seconds the ferry made a sharp turn to our stern and passed behind us.
 Good capt'n!